Just so we are clear, what these bars are not: peanut butter and caramel living on completely different planets (or in this case, layers).

 - 2 cups chocolate chips

-- 10 ounces soft caramels (see note above), unwrapped
+- 10 ounces soft caramels (see note), unwrapped

 - 1/3 cup creamy peanut butter